 In addition to sorting, you may find that adding a filter allows you to better analyze your data.
-When data is filtered, only rows that meet the filter criteria will display, and other rows will be hidden.
-With data filtered, you can then copy, format, print, etc., your data, without having to sort or move it first.
+When data is filtered, only rows that meet the filter criteria will display and other rows will be hidden.
+With filtered data, you can then copy, format, print, etc., your data, without having to sort or move it first.
 To use a filter,

 To clear the filter, choose one of these options:

-For a quick sort, click the arrow below the Sort & Filtering icon in the Editing Group of the Home Ribbon and choose the Sort A to Z / Z to A icons in the Sort & Filter Group of the Data Ribbon.
-In Excel 2013, these are labeled Sort Smallest to Largest and the reverse.
+For a quick sort, click the arrow below the Sort & Filtering icon in the Editing group of the Home ribbon and choose the Sort A to Z / Z to A icons in the Sort & Filter group of the Data ribbon.
+In Excel 2013, these are labeled Sort Smallest to Largest and vice versa.

-For a more complex sort, go to the Home Ribbon, click the arrow below the Sort & Filtering icon in the Editing Group and choose Custom Sort.
-This takes you to the same Sort dialog box you get with the Sort icon in the Sort & Filter Group of the Data Ribbon.
+For a more complex sort, go to the Home ribbon, click the arrow below the Sort & Filter icon in the Editing group and choose Custom Sort.
+This takes you to the same Sort dialog box you get with the Sort icon in the Sort & Filter group of the Data ribbon.

-1. In the Sort by pulldown, choose the first column by which you would like to sort.
-If you want to sort on multiple columns, click the Add Level button.
+1. Under Column, choose the first column that you would like to sort.
+If you want to sort multiple columns, click the Add Level button.

-2. In the Sort On pulldown, choose how you would like to sort.
+2. Under Sort On, choose how you would like to sort.
 Note that Excel can sort by cell or font color in addition to values.

-3. In the Order pulldown, choose A to Z (ascending), Z to A (descending), or Custom List.
+3. Under Order, choose A to Z (ascending), Z to A (descending), or Custom List.